brennanbrown/duck-project/README.md

 ![Project Screenshot](screenshot.png "Placeholder Screenshot")

-This project is a collaboration between [Duck Labs](http://ducklabs.com/) and [EvolveU](https://www.evolveu.ca/) that aims to teach students the entireity of the spectrum of full-stack web development, starting with the visuals and UX of the front-end, and ending with the database and server communcation of the back-end, with the result being a complete and functional website.
+This project is a collaboration between [Duck Labs](http://ducklabs.com/) and [EvolveU](https://www.evolveu.ca/) that aims to teach students the entirety of the spectrum of full-stack web development, starting with the visuals and UX of the front-end, and ending with the database and server communcation of the back-end, with the result being a complete and functional website.

 Specifically, this work is meant to exemplify the pedagogy of **Project-based Learning**.
 PBL is an instructional methodology that encourages students to learn and apply knowledge and skills through an engaging experience.
 PBL presents opportunities for deeper learning in-context and for the development of important skills tied to college and career readiness.